9-5-pursuit/module-three-study-guide/04-react-state.md

 ## React event listener and handler without arguments

 - How does this differ from the vanilla js process?
-- What is better?
-- What is worse?
 - What is the `changeMode` function called?

 ```jsx